jcannon8/Wang3/README.md

 tcr33minR.sh: Minimization of tcr33b,c,s and tcr35s on Rockfish.
 edt5min.sh: Minimization of edt.* on Rockfish
 edtNPT4.sh: Heat and two 500 ps NPT of edt models on Expanse
 edtNPT2.sh: continue 5 ns NPT of edt models on Rockfish
+edrNPT4.sh: Heat and two 500 ps NPT of edr models on Expanse

 **Examples** Eight TCR and TCR-GOF structures at 425 ns from figure 14.